Malcolm Slaney

 CD.
 This CD is a wonderful collection of auditory

-and principles.
-The ASA Demo Hypercard stack includes the
+effects and principles.
+The ASA Demo Hypercard stack

 Macintosh